Siddharth-Gautam0/Autonomous/README.md

 # Autonomous Driving
 This project is based upon Udacity's Self Driving Simulator Course.

-Run the simulator in manual mode and record for around 5 laps.
+Run the simulator in manual mode and record data for around 5 laps.
 Execute AutoDrive.py to train your model on the recorded data.

 Run the simulator in the autonomous mode, and execute drive.py